jeremiedb/mxnet_R_bucketing/README_one_to_one.md

 predict_txt <- paste0(rev_dic[as.character(predict)], collapse = "")
 predict_txt_tot <- paste0(infer_raw, predict_txt, collapse = "")
 ```

-Generated sequence: `r predict_txt_tot`
+Generated sequence: The United States are their numberal year Doi't Movementate Curplomy.They'll good togethering at the just through their mo

 Now we get a more alembicated political speech.